Tokyu 8500 series: History

 The Tokyu 8500 series first entered service in 1975, operating on Tokyu Toyoko Line services, as well as Tokyu Shin-Tamagawa Line (between and stations) and Den-en-toshi Line services.
 The 8500 series was a recipient of the 1976 Laurel Prize.
 Early examples of the 8500 series were initially delivered as four-car sets; however, they were ultimately lengthened to ten-car sets.
 A total of 400 vehicles were built by 1991.

-When the Teito Rapid Transit Authority (TRTA) Hanzomon Line opened in 1978, Tokyu leased three 6-car 8500 series trains to the agency for approximately a decade, as they did not yet possess their own trains for the line.
+When the Teito Rapid Transit Authority (TRTA) Hanzōmon Line opened in 1978, Tokyu leased three 6-car 8500 series trains to the agency for approximately a decade, as they did not yet possess their own trains for the line.

 Following the introduction of newer Tokyu 5000 series trainsets in 2002, the 8500 series fleet was gradually withdrawn from Den-en-toshi Line services.
-Coinciding with the opening of the Hanzomon Line extension from Suitengumae Station to Oshiage Station on 19 March 2003, some sets saw use on Tobu Line inter-running services via the Hanzomon Line, operating as far as on the Tobu Isesaki Line and as far as on the Tobu Nikko Line.
+Coinciding with the opening of the Hanzōmon Line extension from Suitengumae Station to Oshiage Station on 19 March 2003, some sets saw use on Tobu Line through services via the Hanzōmon Line, operating as far as on the Tobu Isesaki Line and as far as on the Tobu Nikko Line.

-To allow for an increase in rolling stock for then-upcoming Tokyu Toyoko Line and Tokyo Metro Fukutoshin Line inter-running services, Tokyu suspended 8500 series withdrawals in 2009.
+To allow for an increase in rolling stock for then-upcoming through services between the Tokyu Toyoko Line and Tokyo Metro Fukutoshin Line, Tokyu suspended 8500 series withdrawals in 2009.
 However, withdrawals resumed following the introduction of newer 2020 series trainsets in 2018.
 On 5 April 2022, Tokyu announced that the 8500 series would end regular service in January 2023.
 The two remaining sets at the time of the announcement, sets 8631 and 8637, were withdrawn on 25 May 2022 and 25 January 2023, respectively.